-Instead, the NFIP only pays the actual cash value (ACV) for your possessions.
+Instead, the NFIP only pays your possessions the actual cash value (ACV).
 An ACV will only reimburse you for the depreciated value of your laptop, smart TV, and clothes, for example.

 That means you'll get the current value of your possessions, which may be considerably less than the cost you'll incur to replace them, especially if they are older and have depreciated.